 The KINK explained….

 First we have Spader and Unger and their marital situation.
 They have an “Open Marriage”, a term coined in the 1960’s that refers to married couples that agree to engage in extra-marital sex without it being considered infidelity.
 In addition to this, they also have a some what Sado-Masochistic/quasi-voyeuristic element in that they tell, in graphic detail, the sexual encounters they had with others during that day.
-Being the recipient of that information, even when one is in an “open relationship” can cause feelings of jealousy, and sexual arousal due to jealousy is a Masochistic trait.
+Being the recipient of that information, even when one is in an “open relationship” can cause feelings of jealousy, and sexual arousal due to jealousy being a Masochistic trait.
 In fetish communities, what these two are doing would be referred to as the ever popular “Cuckold” and the less well-known “Cuckquen” fetishes, respectively.